AlexVXA/frontend-project-44/README.md

 Installing instructions:

 Just clone this baby to your machine using 'git clone <ssh/url>'.
 Open a 'frontend-project-44' directory, then throw 'make install' and 'npm link' in your console.
 Congratulations!
 Now you are ready to get brained.

+Brain-even:

+A game in which you have to determine the parity of three random numbers.

+<script id="asciicast-q44CeIYUDxaQIGsKz44WhYkjB" src="https://asciinema.org/a/q44CeIYUDxaQIGsKz44WhYkjB.js" async></script>